THE UNDERGROUND RAILROAD: THE LORAIN COUNTY CONNECTION

 THE UNDERGROUND RAILROAD IN LORAIN COUNTY

 Oberlin, Ohio was a noted anti-slavery location in the early 1800s.
 Negro residents, many who were either escaped slaves or freedmen, were part of the normal day-to-day life in Oberlin.
-Their children attended the public schools, they voted, ran businesses, worshipped in the same churches, and were students at the Oberlin College.
+Their children attended the public schools, they voted, ran businesses, worshiped in the same churches, and were students at the Oberlin College.

 In 1840, at a house on Lorain Street in Oberlin, two slave catchers from Kentucky captured two escaped slaves - a man and a woman.
 They attempted to leave the Oberlin area with the slaves but word of their actions had spread to the town where some residents were at a chapel meeting.
 The church-goers rushed out to pursue the slave-catchers and caught them about three miles from the village.
 The slave-catchers appealed to the court in Elyria but were themselves arrested on a charge of house-breaking.
 The runaway slaves were put into jail while the slave-catchers were released on bail.
 But before the slave catchers could go on trial one died.
 The other one was released when it turned out that the two runaway slaves, who had been in jail, had themselves escaped to freedom.